Romie-0 and Julie-8

 Romie-0 and Julie-8 is a 1979 Canadian animated television special, inspired by William Shakespeare's Romeo and Juliet.
 Set in the future, the two romantic leads in this version are androids who fall in love despite a taboo against their kind having such relationships.
 The special premiered in Canada on CBC and in the USA in syndication on April 14, 1979.

-The special is the third television special in the 1977 to 1980 series of specials co-produced by the Canadian animation studio Nelvana Limited.
+The special is the third television special in the 1977 to 1980 series of specials produced by the Canadian animation studio Nelvana Limited.
 The special is also known as Runaway Robots!.

 Plot

 In the future, two rival robotics firms are hard at work trying to create the next major leap in robotics.
 Both tout their wares at the latest robotics convention.
 The Mega Stellar Company has released their Romie-0 model of robot, while Super Solar Cybernetics has released Julie-8.
 However, unforeseen by their creators, Romie-0 and Julie-8 begin to fall in love, harbouring feelings for the other.

 After the convention, Romie-0 comes to Julie-8, and admits that due to their company's rivalry, they most likely cannot be together.
 The two decide to run away in order to keep from being broken up.
 Unsure where to go, they come across a rather shifty individual named Gizmo, who agrees to help them find a safe haven.

 Meanwhile, both of the two robots' creators (Mr. Thunderbottom and Ms. Passbinder) find that their creations are gone.
 At first they blame the other for stealing their creation, but then agree to work in tandem to find their robots when it turns out that neither one knows what has become of them.

 Unknown to the two creators, Gizmo has transported Romie-0 and Julie-8 to a planet of junk named Trash-0-Lot, where the two come face-to-face with an enormous Junk Monster named Sparepartski.
 The monster has Romie-0 transported to the other side of the planet, but imprisons Julie-8 for his own purposes.
 Gizmo appears to her shortly afterward, and suggests that she offer to marry the Junk Monster in exchange for Romie-0's freedom off the planet.
 Julie-8 decides to try this offer, and Sparepartski accepts, much to the girl's displeasure.
 While happy for Romie-0's release, Julie-8 is saddened over her fate, and removes a necessary circuit, causing her to "die".
 In the meantime Sparepartski has found Thunderbottom and Passbinder's ship nearby, and taken them prisoner as well.